akvelon/MLEM-SDK-for-Java/README.md

 - can handle the exception;
 - returns a JsonNode response wrapped in the CompletableFuture object;
 - works asynchronously;
-- validates the parameters by schema;
+- get the validation rules that apply to the request;

 3) **/call**: